wp-plugins/simple-ajax-chat/readme.txt

 == Description ==

-IMPORTANT: if you are upgrading from a previous version of SAC, please read the upgrade instructions
+*IMPORTANT:* if you are upgrading from a previous version of SAC, please read the [upgrade instructions](https://wordpress.org/plugins/simple-ajax-chat/installation/).

 Simple Ajax Chat makes it easy for your visitors to chat with each other on your website.
 There already are a number of decent chat plugins, but I wanted one that is simple yet fully customizable with all the features AND outputs clean HTML markup.